aristocratos/btop/README.md

 ### **Optional Dependencies (Needed for GPU monitoring)**

-GPU monitoring is supported on Linux and on macOS with Apple Silicon GPUs.
+GPU monitoring is supported on Linux and on macOS with Apple Silicon GPUs or Intel and AMD GPUs on Intel Macs.

 GPU monitoring also requires a btop binary built with GPU support (`GPU_SUPPORT=true` flag).